-The UAF protocol [2] allows users to register their device to the online service by selecting a local authentication mechanism, such as swiping a finger, looking at the camera, speaking into the microphone, or entering a personal identification number (PIN).
+The UAF protocol [2] allows users to register their device to the online service by selecting a local authentication mechanism, such as swiping a finger, looking at the camera, speaking into the microphone, or entering a PIN.
 The UAF protocol allows the service to select which mechanisms are presented to the user.
 Once registered, the user simply repeats the local authentication action whenever they need to authenticate to the service.
 The user no longer needs to enter their password when authenticating from that device.
 UAF also allows experiences that combine multiple authentication mechanisms, such as fingerprint plus PIN.
 Data used for local user verification, such as biometric templates, passwords, or PINs, is validated locally on the device and is not transmitted to the server.
 Authentication to the server is performed with a cryptographic key pair, which is unlocked after local user verification.

-1461 C.3.2 U2F Protocol
+C.3.2 U2F Protocol

-1462 The U2F protocol [3] allows online services to augment the security of their existing password 1463 infrastructure by adding a strong second factor to user login, typically an external hardware-backed 1464 cryptographic device.
-The user logs in with a username and password as before and is then prompted to 1465 present the external second factor.
-The service can prompt the user to present a second-factor device at 1466 any time that it chooses.
-The strong second factor allows the service to simplify its passwords (e.g., four-1467 digit PIN) without compromising security.
-During registration and authentication, the user presents the 1468 second factor by simply pressing a button on a universal serial bus device or tapping over near field 1469 communication.
+The U2F protocol [3] allows online services to augment the security of their existing password infrastructure by adding a strong second factor to user login, typically an external hardware-backed cryptographic device.
+The user logs in with a username and password as before and is then prompted to present the external second factor.
+The service can prompt the user to present a second-factor device at any time that it chooses.
+The strong second factor allows the service to simplify its passwords (e.g., four-digit PIN) without compromising security.
+During registration and authentication, the user presents the second factor by simply pressing a button on a universal serial bus (USB) device or tapping over NFC.

-- 1470 The user can use their FIDO U2F device across all online services that support the protocol.
-On desktop - 1471 operating systems, the Google Chrome and Opera browsers currently support U2F.
-U2F is also - supported on Android through the Google Authenticator application, which must be installed from thePlay Store.
+The user can use their FIDO U2F device across all online services that support the protocol.
+On desktop operating systems, the Google Chrome and Opera browsers currently support U2F.
+U2F is also supported on Android through the Google Authenticator application, which must be installed from the Play Store.

-1474 C.3.3 FIDO 2
+C.3.3 FIDO 2

-- 1475 The FIDO 2 project comprises a set of related standardization efforts undertaken by the FIDO Alliance - 1476 and the World Wide Web Consortium (W3C).
-The second iteration of the FIDO standards will support - 1477 the W3C's Web Authentication standard [16].
-As a W3C recommendation, Web Authentication is - 1478 expected to be widely adopted by web browser developers and to provide out-of-the-box FIDO support - 1479 without the need to install additional client applications or extensions. - 1480 In addition, the proposed FIDO Client-to-Authenticator Protocol (CTAP) standard will support new - 1481 authenticator functions, including the ability to set a PIN on authenticators such as YubiKeys.
-By - 1482 requiring a PIN at authentication time, a CTAP-compliant authenticator can provide MFA in a manner - similar to a smart card.
-This would eliminate the need to pair an external authenticator with an existing - 1484 knowledge factor such as username/password authentication against an LDAP database, as was used in - 1485 the U2F implementation of this build.
+The FIDO 2 project comprises a set of related standardization efforts undertaken by the FIDO Alliance and the World Wide Web Consortium (W3C).
+The second iteration of the FIDO standards will support the W3C's Web Authentication standard [16].
+As a W3C recommendation, Web Authentication is expected to be widely adopted by web browser developers and to provide out-of-the-box FIDO support without the need to install additional client applications or extensions.

-1486 C.3.4 FIDO Key Registration
+In addition, the proposed FIDO Client-to-Authenticator Protocol (CTAP) standard will support new authenticator functions, including the ability to set a PIN on authenticators such as YubiKeys.
+By requiring a PIN at authentication time, a CTAP-compliant authenticator can provide MFA in a manner similar to a smart card.
+This would eliminate the need to pair an external authenticator with an existing knowledge factor such as username/password authentication against an LDAP database, as was used in the U2F implementation of this build.

-1487 From the perspective of an IdP, enabling users to authenticate themselves with FIDO-based credentials
+C.3.4 FIDO Key Registration

-- 1488 requires that users register a cryptographic key with the IdP and associate the registered key with the - 1489 username or distinguished name known to the IdP.
-FIDO registration must be repeated for each - authenticator that the user chooses to associate with their account.
-FIDO protocols are different from - 1491 most authentication protocols in that they permit registering multiple cryptographic keys (from different authenticators) to use with a single account.
+From the perspective of an IdP, enabling users to authenticate themselves with FIDO-based credentials requires that users register a cryptographic key with the IdP and associate the registered key with the username or distinguished name known to the IdP.
+FIDO registration must be repeated for each authenticator that the user chooses to associate with their account.
+FIDO protocols are different from most authentication protocols in that they permit registering multiple cryptographic keys (from different authenticators) to use with a single account.
 This is convenient for end users as it provides a natural backup solution to lost, misplaced, or forgotten authenticators-users may use any one of their registered authenticators to access their applications.